-"Man, swinging-wicket set

-Between

-The unseen and the seen"-
+"Man, swinging-wicket set Between The unseen and the seen"-

-&lt;sup>1 Eucken, The Truth of Religion, p.
+Eucken, The Truth of Religion, p.
 4. Aug., Conf., Bk.
 I. cap.
 6.

 appears to be the gate through which the élan vital must pass towards the fulfilment of its highest destinies; for in him the creative spark attains consciousness of those destinies.
 Here it no longer sleeps or dreams, but knows.
 Hence he is able to link spirit immanent with spirit transcendent.
 Whilst all Life's other creations have tended to adapt themselves more or less perfectly to the physical, man tends to adapt himself to something else.
 A divided aim is expressed in him: he hovers uncertainly between two worlds.
 He is "in this world like a balance," says Boehme.
 The "holy spark of the divine nature within him," says Law, "has a natural, strong, and almost infinite tendency or reaching after that eternal Light and Spirit of God from whence it came forth.
 It came forth from God, it came out of God, it partaketh of the divine nature, and therefore it is always in a state of tendency and return to God."
-Here, in fact, Life's instinct for transcendence breaks through at last: "Man is the meeting-point of various stages of Reality."3 even until now.
+Here, in fact, Life's instinct for transcendence breaks through at last: "Man is the meeting-point of various stages of Reality."

 If this be so, the spiritual evolution of humanity, the unfolding of its tendency towards the Transcendental Order, becomes as much a part of biology as the evolution of its stomach or its sense.
 In vain for theology to set this apart as alone the work of "grace."
-The action of "grace," the spirit of love leading life to its highest expression, is continuous from the first travail of creation
+The action of "grace," the spirit of love leading life to its highest expression, is continuous from the first travail of creation even until now.

 As the appearance, then, of man the tool-making animal marks a true stage in the history of life, so the appearance of man the consciously spiritual animal must mark a genuine advance in the race, and must rank as its most significant achievement.
-It is not to be labelled "supernatural," and ring-fenced, examined, admired, or criticised, apart from the general aspects of that flux in which man finds himself immersed; as we ring-fence and consider the little patches labelled philosophy, mathematics, or physical science, forgetting the fertile and measureless jungle whence we have subtracted these conceptual worlds.
-Such a process deprives it of its deepest meaning, and ourselves of all hope of understanding its relation to the whole.
+It is not to be labelled "supernatural," and ring-fenced, examined, admired, or criticised,

 The Threefold Life of Man, cap.
 5, § 30.

 William Law, The Spirit of Prayer.